 - One must also consider the credibility of the vendor providing the software.

 The selection of accounting software depends on the requirements of the user.
-The companies can choose among the three types of software mentioned below:
+The companies can choose among the three types of software, i.e. Readymade, Customized and Tailor-made.

-These are the accounting software already available in the market.
+These accounting softwares are readily available in the market.
 It is developed to meet the requirements of the users in general.
 Companies can buy this software and do not require expertise to use it.

 Example:- Tally, Professional Accountant and Busy, etc.